hizegi/express_review/README.md

 # Node : Express.js Review

-This is the solution code for the tutorials on Express:
+This is the solution code for the tutorials on Express.
+I cover building an Express app from 'scratch' that has full CRUD functionality.
+This series does not include Models, Schemas, and Databases.

-Feel free to fork this repo to test out the code.
+###Requirements:
+-You should have [Node.js](https://nodejs.org/en/) installed.

 [Part 1 Video Tutorial](https://youtu.be/8QwUJUmcrZU)
 ###Part 1: Express + CRUD (Read)